rolandwalker/button-lock/README.markdown

 Wiki-nav is a user-friendly high-level interface to button-lock.
 It provides a minor mode which recognizes [[wiki-style]] double-bracketed navigation links in any type of file.
-Links let the user jump between sections, between files, or open external URLs.
+Wiki-nav links permit the user to jump between sections, between files, or open external URLs.

 Example usage: